 According to legend, the islet was made over the centuries by local seamen who kept an ancient oath after finding the icon of Madonna and Child on the rock in the sea on July 22, 1452.
 Upon returning from each successful voyage, they laid a rock in the Bay.
 Over time, the islet gradually emerged from the sea.
 The custom of throwing rocks into the sea is alive even nowadays.
 Every year on the sunset of July 22, an event calledfašinada in the local dialect, when local residents take their boats and throw rocks into the sea, widening the surface of the island, takes place.

 From there I continued my day exploring the coast with views from above it before visiting the old town of Budva.
 From there it is a short drive south to Sveti Stefan and the island hotel it is famous for.
 This picturesque town turned resort is a popular stop for celebrities, and royalty while visiting the country.
 Unfortunately, this didn’t include me on my 3 days in Montenegro.
 Still impressive though!

 READ MORE: Climbing Kotor’s City Wall…and not Throwing up.

 Day 3 – Head Inland

-As I was in the middle of my 12 day road trip with Auto Europe Car Rentals through the Balkans I continued my 3 days in Montenegro towards Serbia.
-Just before the border I came across the Đurđevića Tara Bridge above a misty and jaw-dropping Canyon.
+As I was in the middle of my 12-day road trip with Auto Europe Car Rentals through the Balkans I continued my 3 days in Montenegro towards Serbia.
+Just before the border, I came across the Đurđevića Tara Bridge above a misty and jaw-dropping Canyon.
 There you can hike or zip line across the 564 feet deep gorge.
-If only I had known this prior to stumbling on it.
+If only I had known this prior to stumble on it.
 I had no time to check it out but once again, my loss is your gain.

 3 Days in Montenegro is just Enough